everett-lee/VoteModes/README.md

 ### TL;DR

-This repo contains serverless applications for performing the K-modes clustering algorithm on House of Commons (HoC) voting data.
+This repo contains serverless applications that download and process House of Commons (HoC) voting data and use the results as input to the K-modes clustering algorithm.
 The aim - besides trying out new technologies - was to find out if the clusters would overlap with party membership.
 Spoiler: they largely did.